It’s April’s Fools Day! If you've been tempted to follow MBA essay examples, please don't!

 Most importantly, trust that you are interesting enough, accomplished enough, and ENOUGH.

-If you want to learn more about how we help our students share their greatness through stories and stay true to their values even in seemingly competitive professional situations, sign up for a free consultation with one of our incredible Senior Instructors and Storytellers and get to know more about our service.
+If you want to learn more about how we help our students share their greatness through stories and stay true to their values even in seemingly competitive professional situations, sign up for a free consultation with one of our incredible MBA Admissions Coaches and Storytellers and get to know more about our service.